 Epic Riff: "Dance on a Volcano".
 So epic, they reprise it during "Los Endos".
 During live performances, they reprise it again at the end.

-Face of the Band: Phil Collins was definitely this during The Eighties, to the extent that radio DJs would announce Genesis songs as either Phil Collins songs or "Phil Collins and Genesis", as though Genesis were merely Collins's backing band.
+Phil Collins stepped into the role after Gabriel left because they realized Collins could do Gabriel just as well as (if not better than) Gabriel could, although he always wanted to be primarily known as the band's drummer.
+Collins has expressed displeasure as being known as the band's face, because they were always very collaborative but he'd be the one credited with the band's successes and failures.
+Indeed, he was definitely this during The '80s, to the extent that radio DJs would announce Genesis songs as either Phil Collins songs or "Phil Collins and Genesis", as though Genesis were merely Collins's backing band.
 It also meant that - to this day - long-time fans consider Collins to be singly responsible for the band's move into a more commercial direction, as though the other two members were either completely uninvolved, or somehow forced by Collins to go along.

 Fanon Discontinuity: The following people (either individually or in any combination) never left/joined the band: Anthony Phillips, John Mayhew, Peter Gabriel, Steve Hackett, Phil Collins, and Ray Wilson.
 Also, no albums were ever recorded with/without some/any/all of these people.

 Similarly, the band's fanbase is split in half: Those who prefer their Peter Gabriel led albums and those who like Phil Collins-led records.
 What albums exist usually depend on which side you're on.